Frogieder/kvalita-vody/README.md

 When you're done, instead of entering the number, type `q` and then `y`.

 Lastly, restart the container by running `docker compose restart` in the directory where `docker-compose.yml is located.

+### Configuring InfluxDB
+TODO

+For now, you can try it on your own - it's not that hard.
+Just make sure your bucket has some reasonable data retention.
+You'll also need to generate an acces token